turingschool/try-turing/fe-weekday/js-1/index.md

 <div class="try-it-new">
   <h2>Explore to Learn</h2>
-  <p>One at a time, copy and paste or type in each line of code below into a CodePen - make sure this is in the JS pane.
+  <p>One at a time, copy and paste or type in each line of code below into your CodePen - make sure this is in the JS pane.
 Predict what the output will be, then observe the alert message.</p>
   <ul>
     <li><code class="try-it-code">alert(3 < 5)</code></li>
     <li><code class="try-it-code">alert(3 > 5)</code></li>